 Allow about 2 feet between plants as they will grow tall Ideal for use as a back border or against trees, walls or hedges where some height is needed.
 In sheltered locations plant stems may need staking.
 Will try and spread a little with rhizomes but not as aggressive as other mints.
 Butterflies and bees love it as do many other beneficial insects.
 It's a great attractor for native bees.
 Flowers first year from seed.

 Flower buds and leaves - raw or cooked.
-A mint-like flavour, they make a nice addition to salads or can be used as a condiment.
+Has a milder peppermint like flavour.
+They can be used instead of peppermint especially when that herb may be considered a little overpowering.
+Makes a nice addition to salads or can be used as a condiment.
+Edible flowers make a nice addition to salads and to decorate a variety of dishes and teas.
 The fresh or dried leaves are brewed into a refreshing mint-like tea.